bastianrob/go-experiences/parallelmap/readme.md

 ## Parallel Map in Go

-Imagine a function called `Map`.
+Imagine a function called `ParallelMap`.
 It takes 2 parameter:

 * `Array` of any kind of object.
 Let's call it `source`
 * `Function` which takes an entry of the `source`, and returns a new value / type after processing the entry.
 Let's call it `transform`